cheney-yan/docker-compose-trojan/README.md

     Change `your_domain_name` to your own domain name on `config:json:12-13`, this is your domain ssl certification path, Caddy server generate certs automatically on the path `/ssl/your_domain_name/your_domain_name.crt`

 3. Run `docker-compose up` or `docker-compose up -d`  with Daemon mode
-4. When each container is successfully built, it means that your Trojan and Caddy servers are working well.

 ## Tips